Stoa

 Claude Code, Cursor CLI, Codex CLI, and Gemini CLI.
 The CLI watches for sessions from these tools automatically and extracts the exchanges, file operations, and prompts.

 Locally, by default.
-Everything lives in the .intent/ directory inside your project.
+Everything lives in the .stoa/ directory inside your project.
 Nothing leaves your machine unless you choose to sync it to the cloud or register it with the web platform.

 About 1 to 5 MB per month of active development.
 It uses incremental snapshots and content deduplication, so it stays small.

 Not natively yet.
-You can copy decisions to clipboard and paste them into other tools.
+You can copy topics to clipboard and paste them into other tools.
 Native integrations are planned.

 Desktop App